plotly/plotly.py/doc/python/line-and-scatter.md

 fig.show()
 ```

-> Try the live scatter plot below to see how the code updates based on your selections.
+**Try it yourself!** Use the interactive scatter plot app below, hosted on [Plotly Cloud](https://plotly.com/cloud/), to see how the code updates based on your selections.

 ```python hide_code=true
 from IPython.display import IFrame